 8. Arrange eggplant on a tray (or just use a baking sheet like we did), drizzle with garlic-cumin vinaigrette, and sprinkle with crumbled feta and herbs.

-9. Serve right away and wait for compliments!
+9. Serve the grilled eggplant right away and wait for compliments!

 10. Leftover eggplant can be refrigerated overnight and reheated.
 The reheating will melt the cheese and wilt the herbs a bit, which I didn’t really mind, but you can also refrigerate the eggplant, herbs, and sauce separately if you know there’ll be leftovers.